LucasButto/TP-AySO-2022/README.md

 INTRODUCTION

-0) ONCE WE ENTER THE CONSOLE, WE GO TO THE FOLDER TO WORK WITH
+ONCE WE ENTER THE CONSOLE, WE CREATE THE FOLDER "nginx" TO WORK WITH IT <br>
+---REMINDER--- <br>
+TO CREATE A FOLDER YOU NEED TO USE THE COMMAND * mkdir "FolderName" * <br>

+WE ARE ABLE TO FIND THE FOLDER FOLLOWING THE NEXT COMMANDS TO SEE THE PATH IN OUR SYSTEM <br>
 pwd <br>
 /home/juani <br>
 cd nginx